-Generally scalloped potatoes are made with white potatoes and cream, whereas this recipe uses white sweet potatoes and a “roux” cream sauce made from almond milk, broth, cassava flour, nutritional yeast and other herbs and spices.
+Generally scalloped potatoes are made with white potatoes and cream, whereas this recipe uses white sweet potatoes (also known as asian yams or oriental yams) and a “roux” cream sauce made from almond milk, broth, cassava flour, nutritional yeast and other herbs and spices.

 This recipe is great when you have leftover ham to use up and for this reason I have not included instructions here on how to cook the ham!
 If you are starting with an uncooked ham, Google how long and what temperature you should cook it at so that when you start preparing this recipe you’ve got your ham cooked and ready to go.

-Can you make this paleo scalloped potatoes and ham recipe without a cast iron pan?
+Can you make this dish without a cast iron pan?

-Yes, the process would be exactly the same without a cast iron pan If you wanted to use a glass baking dish, however it will bake more quickly in glass.
-For this reason, check to see whether it is cooked through after 1 hour as opposed to baking for the full 1 hour and 30 minutes.
+Yes, the process would be exactly the same without a cast iron pan.
+If you wanted to use a glass baking dish however, it will bake more quickly in glass.
+For this reason, check to see whether it is cooked through after 1 hour as opposed to baking it for the full 1 hour and 30 minutes.